 EDCTC staff continues close coordination and collaboration on the delivery of the US 50 Camino Safety Improvements Project.
 A weekly project team meeting occurs every Thursday morning followed by an Executive Team meeting every Friday to closely monitor progress, identify challenges, and brainstorm solutions.
-The waterline work is nearly complete to allow for work to begin on the undercrossing, roundabout, and other mainline improvements.
+Work continues on the Lower Carson Road undercrossing, roundabout and other local road improvements.
+No work will be done during the weekends over the coming months with anticipated increased harvest season traffic.